RazisID12/OpenWrt-Wi-Fi_QR/README.md

-# OpenWrt-Wi-Fi_QR
+# OpenWrt Wi-Fi QR

-Wi-Fi QR generator and LuCI integration for OpenWrt.
+Small helper for generating Wi-Fi QR codes on OpenWrt.

 - CLI tool `wi-fi_qr` which generates SVG QR codes for all enabled Wi-Fi interfaces from UCI.
 - LuCI integration `luci-app-wi-fi_qr` which shows small QR icons on status pages and a large QR in an overlay.